 Call received by intake worker

-(if message left, call is returned within two working days)
+(if message left, call is returned within one working day)

 Intake worker will ask questions to determine whether the call is about a young person within the scope of the OCYA and whether there is an issue in which a young person may benefit from advocacy services.